Data Types in C

 What is a Data Type in C Language?

 It is just a representation of data.
-That means how much memory is required to be allocated and what type of data is allowed to store.
-These two are represented by the data type in any programming language.
+That means how much memory must be allocated and what data type can be stored.
+The data type represents these two in any programming language.
 Suppose I am declaring a variable of type integer

 int a;

-Here ‘a’ gets memory allocation at some location.
-We have already discussed; the memory address is a positive integer.
-So, every variable gets memory allocation and the integer variable occupies 2 bytes of memory.
-So, once the variable is ready, what type of data is allowed?
-Suppose, here, I am storing -15 which is a negative integer number, so it is allowed.
-Next, if we store 17 which is a positive integer, then also it is allowed in C language.
+Here, a gets memory allocation at some location.
+We have already discussed that the memory address is a positive integer.
+So, every variable gets memory allocation, and the integer variable occupies 2 bytes (or 4 bytes) of memory.
+So, what type of data is allowed once the variable is ready?
+Suppose I am storing -15, a negative integer number, so it is allowed.
+Next, if we store 17, which is a positive integer, it is also allowed in the C language.
 But can we store 12.34?
 The answer is No. Decimal values are not allowed.
-For better understanding, please have a look at the following diagram.
+For a better understanding, please have a look at the following diagram.

 What is a Data Type in C Language?

-1. What type of data is allowed to store?
+1. What type of data is allowed to be stored?

 2. How much memory is required to store the data?